Wisdom of the crowd: Examples

 Aristotle is credited as the first person to write about the "wisdom of the crowd" in his work Politics.
 According to Aristotle, "it is possible that the many, though not individually good men, yet when they come together may be better, not individually but collectively, than those who are so, just as public dinners to which many contribute are better than those supplied at one man's cost".

 The classic wisdom-of-the-crowds finding involves point estimation of a continuous quantity.
 At a 1906 country fair in Plymouth, 800 people participated in a contest to estimate the weight of a slaughtered and dressed ox.
 Statistician Francis Galton observed that the median guess, 1207 pounds, was accurate within 1% of the true weight of 1198 pounds.
 This has contributed to the insight in cognitive science that a crowd's individual judgments can be modeled as a probability distribution of responses with the median centered near the true value of the quantity to be estimated.

-In recent years, the "wisdom of the crowd" phenomenon has been leveraged in business strategy and advertising spaces.
-Firms such as Napkin Labs aggregate consumer feedback and brand impressions for clients.
+In recent years, the "wisdom of the crowd" phenomenon has been leveraged in business strategy, advertising spaces, and also political research.
+Marketing firms aggregate consumer feedback and brand impressions for clients.
 Meanwhile, companies such as Trada invoke crowds to design advertisements based on clients' requirements.

-Non-human examples are prevalent.
-For example, the golden shiner is a fish that prefers shady areas.
-The single shiner has a very difficult time finding shady regions in a body of water whereas a large group is much more efficient at finding the shade.
+Lastly, political preferences are aggregated to predict or nowcast political elections.